Tony-Cheng/Aries/README.md

 # Aries
 ## How to use the server?
-### In the folder server, open terminal and type the command "npm ci".
+Go to the folder server.
+Open the terminal and type the command "npm ci".
-### Create setting.json in the folder server.
-Setting.json should be in the following format:
+Create a file called setting.json, which should be in the following format:
 {
     "mysql": {
         "host": "",